-- Weather conditions, mainly the outside temperature and wind direction. - Quality of the charcoal. - Ligthing and heating up steps / Bottom Firebox cookers: - Prepare the cooker, fix the tyres. - Make sure that the cooker is clean.
+- Weather conditions, mainly the outside temperature and wind direction. - Quality of the charcoal.

+Ligthing and heating up steps / Side Firebox cookers:

+- Prepare the cooker, fix the tyres. - Make sure that the cooker is clean.
 In case there is charcoal, ash from previous barbecuing, remove it and properly clean the Charcoal Holder Grate.
-The bigger, unburnt charcoal pieces can be used again. - Remove the Water Pan from the Cooking Chamber for the heating up. - Fully open the Chimney Damper and the Fire Access Door.
-Make sure that the Side Air Intake Valve is closed. - Pull out the Charcoal Holder Grate and fill it with charcoal.
-Light the first part of the charcoal, which is marked on the picture below.
+The bigger, unburnt charcoal pieces can be used again. - Make sure the Charcoal Holder Grate and Ash Pan are in their proper places before lighting up. - Remove the Water Pan from the Cooking Chamber for the heating up. - Fully open the Chimney Damper and the air-intake regulator Fire Access Door 02.
+Make sure all the other doors are closed. - Pour an average charcoal starter chimney-quantity lit charcoal into the Firebox through the upper Firebox Access Door 01.